 A mandatory stop for taking out-of-town guests is:

 There is not just one stop.
-A casual evening enjoying a glass of wine or two in the local bars will include a warm welcome everywhere; Cava, Anthony’s Ranch, Poets, The Boozer, Steamers and Casa.
-We go to the Duke of York most often (it has a pool table!).
+A casual evening enjoying a glass of wine or two in the local bars will include a warm welcome everywhere; The Picture House, Momentai, Singalings, Anthony’s Ranch, Poets and The Boozer.
+We go to the Duke of York most often.
 Anna and Alan saved this Sai Kung institution from going under; rents are extortionately high now so we must support local businesses now more than ever.
 Raj’s Michelin-rated Bacco is where we go for lovely Indian food.

 You’d swap houses in a second with: